Fresno Grizzlies Game Notes at Lake Elsinore

 EJ AND THE SB: Grizzlies outfielder EJ Andrews Jr. has stolen eight bases this season, one in eight different games.
 Fresno is 8-0 when Andrews Jr. swipes a base with all eight games ending within three runs.
 Four of those eight games have been one-run Fresno wins.

-PACHECO PITCHES: Tonight, the Grizzlies hand the ball to lefty Albert Pacheco for the sixth time.
-The 20-year-old signed as an international free agent by the Rockies in 2019.
-You can read more about Pacheco on Page 2 of the Game Notes and Page 47 of the Media Guide.
+BARBOSA ON THE BUMP: Today, the Grizzlies hand the ball to righty Gabriel Barbosa.
+The 21-year-old is considered to have the Best Control in the Colorado system according to Baseball America (177.2 IP, 30 BB).
+You can read more about the Brazilian native on Page 2 of the Game Notes and Page 16 of the Media Guide.

 SINGLE-SEASON SAVES RECORD WATCH: Grizzlies closer Zach Agnos has a California League-leading 16 saves this season, putting him in the franchise's Top 10 single-season saves.
 Jean Machi (2012) and Heath Hembree (2012) each recorded 15 saves that season for initially 10th all-time.
 Next up for Agnos is Manny Aybar (9th all-time), who had 17 saves in 2003.